NyaDanilusNya/DanilusVM/README.md

 The VM configuration can be done in the `vm.cfg` file.

-At the moment you can configure the processor speed(`cpu_clock`), the amount of RAM(`ram_size`), the time after which the system will be killed in case of a dead loop, as well as the path to the ile system of VM.
+At the moment you can configure the processor speed(`cpu_clock`), the amount of RAM(`ram_size`), the time after which the system will be killed in case of a dead loop, as well as the path to the file system of VM.

 ### API

-`gpu` - library for drawing graphics on the screen.
+`gpu` - interface for drawing graphics on the screen.

 *(at the moment it is not possible to get the screen resolution from Lua, it is 800x600)*

-`gpu.setColor(number color) -> nil` - sets the color to draw
+`gpu.setcolor(number color_rgba) -> nil` - sets the color to draw

-`gpu.getColor() -> number` - returns the current color
+`gpu.getcolor() -> number` - returns the current color

-`gpu.getPixel(number x, number y) -> number`- returns the color of the specified pixel
+`gpu.getpixel(number x, number y) -> number`- returns the color of the specified pixel

 `gpu.clear() -> nil` - clears the screen by filling it with the currently set color `gpu.fill(number x, number y, number w, number h) -> nil` - draws a rectangle